 There are topics that Engels doesn't respond to, because he was a draft.

-The Communist Manifesto is a very important book,
+The Communist Manifesto is a very important book

 because it is the most well-finished first book on Marxism with all its core elements.

 It has three important things: a historical analysis as a starting point;